Startpage

 Research implementation and anticipated impact

-The project develops through interconnected chapters examining scales of relation: "Omphalos" investigates the navel as hollow center; subsequent work explores breath, illness, and material transformation.
+The project develops through interconnected chapters : "Omphalos" investigates the navel as a scar, a memory of lost belonging; subsequent work explores breath, illness, and material transformation.
 Outputs include literary essays, installations, and occasional theatrical collaborations.
-The research contributes to artistic research discourse on ecological relations while developing practical approaches for spatial practice in conditions of systemic change.
+The research contributes to artistic research discourse on ecological relations while developing practice-based approaches for material and spatial art in conditions of climate change.

 Principal Supervisor